fenago/R-Programming/md/Lab_1.md

 ```

-Let\'s walk through the elements of this list.
-First, we have the number
-1. Then, a character string, \"2\", followed by the character string
-\"Hello\", the character string \"cat\", the number 12, and then a
-nested list, which contains the numbers 1, 2, and 3.

-Accessing these different parts of the list that we just created is
-slightly different---now, you are using list indexing, which means using
-double square brackets to look at the different items.

-You\'ll need to enter `L1[[1]]` to view the number 1 and
-`L1[[4]]` to see \"cat\".

 To get inside the nested list, you\'ll have to use
 `L1[[6]][1]` to see the number 1. `L1[[6]]` gets us